DeadHandConspiracy/Digital-Toolbox/README.md

 Overall, the digital toolbox program is an essential tool for anyone who wants to manage their tools more efficiently and effectively.
 It simplifies the process of keeping track of tools, loaning them out, and generating reports, making it an indispensable tool for any homeowner, contractor, or DIY enthusiast.

 # Instructions
-The only two files needed to run the Digital tool is the the .EXE, .DLL, and .runtimeconfig.json but the C# source code provided for presonal compile of the code.
+The only three files needed to run the Digital tool is the the .EXE, .DLL, and .runtimeconfig.json but the C# source code provided for presonal compile of the code.

 Put the two file into the folder of your choosing and run the program.
 Digital Toolbox will create Images sub-folder and ToolList.csv file.